How to Prepare for Your NYC Apartment Renovation

 #2: Compare Prices and Set a Budget

-“Sound judgement should tell you to put your money towards the rooms where you live in the most such as the kitchen and bathrooms,” says MyHome’s Designer Ariel Ram.
+“Sound judgment should tell you to put your money towards the rooms where you live in the most such as the kitchen and bathrooms,” says MyHome’s Designer Ariel Ram.
 Making good use of your budget on rooms like a master bathroom and or a kitchen is where you will most often see a greater return of your investment if you decide to sell your home.
 Spending less on items like lighting, vanities and closet systems in your secondary space will also give you a greater return on your investment if you decide to sell your home in the future.

 Get a rough idea of the cost of each different style and look that you want to implement into your project.
 Don’t worry about getting an exact estimate.
 Typically, the remodeling company will have to assess the current condition of your space before providing an accurate estimate.
 Still, a rough idea of what it will cost will help immensely for planning your budget.